 The Higher Education Authority, Statistics Unit, Manager Mr. Victor Pigott, email: firstname.lastname@example.org

-GMIT, Data Protection Officer, Room 1063, Galway Campus, Dublin Road, Galway, email: email@example.com
+GMIT, Data Protection Office, Room 1063, Galway Campus, Dublin Road, Galway, email: email@example.com

 What we’re doing and why we’re doing it